In this article, you’ll learn what is a crankshaft? how does it work? Its types, parts, functions, and more are explained in detail with diagrams.

 Check out this: 15 Essential Parts of Car Wheel Assembly & Its Function

 The crankshaft consists of main bearings, which are also called main journals.
 The crankshaft is supported by the main bearing on the main journals.
 A balanced load is provided in the opposite direction of the crankarm for equilibrium.

 A crankshaft is usually manufactured of alloy steel by casting or forging process.
 It is machined and grounded to give suitable journals for the connecting rod and main bearing.

 It must be strong enough to take the thrust of the pistons during the power strokes without excessive distortion.
 Also, it should be carefully balanced to eliminate undue vibration resulting from the weight of the offset cranks.

 The crankshaft has drilled oil passages through which oil can flow from the main bearing to the connecting rod bearing.

 Function of Crankshaft

-The front end of the crankshaft carries gear or sprocket, vibration damper, and fan belt pulley.
-A gear or sprocket operates the camshaft, and the vibration damper provided to control torsional vibration.
+The front end of the crankshaft carries a gear or sprocket, vibration damper, and fan belt pulley.
+A gear or sprocket operates the camshaft, and the vibration damper is provided to control torsional vibration.

-The number of the main bearings varies with the design of the engine and cylinders.
-More main bearing, the less the possibility of vibration and distortion of the crankshaft of a given size.
+The number of main bearings varies with the design of the engine and cylinders.
+The more main bearings, the less the possibility of vibration and distortion of the crankshaft of a given size.

 To reduce vibration in the engine, the crankshaft and flywheel are balanced separately.
 They are often tested for balance when mounted together.
 Balancing is necessary to prevent damaging the engine, especially the bearings.